bang-olufsen/yash/README.md

 ![](https://raw.githubusercontent.com/bang-olufsen/yash/main/src/example/example.gif)

 Yash is a C++11 header-only minimal shell for embedded devices.

-It has been created as a serial port shell but can be used for other interfaces as well by using `setPrint()`.
+It was created as a serial port shell but can be used for other interfaces as well by using `setPrint()`.
 The prompt can be customized with `setPrompt()` and commands are added using `addCommand()`.
+The history size can be adjusted by defining `YASH_HISTORY_SIZE` (default 10).
 An example can be seen below.

 ```cpp
 #include <Yash.h>